victorFernandezF/42_Malaga/CURSUS/Common_Core/libft/README.md

 - ft_put_octal - *write a number in octal base*
 - ft_put_hexa - *write a number in hexa base*
 - ft_str_rev - *Ret a string that is the reversal of the original str hello -> olleh*
+- max - *Returns the max value of an array*

 - ###### printf
 	- ft_printf